THE FRONT ROOM

 A recently released documentary by Tim Leandro about Margate and its classic amusement park, Dreamland.
 (28:41)

-8 minutes of memories of The Sex Pistols' last UK gig from people who were there!
+8 minutes of memories from The Sex Pistols' last UK gig courtesy of the people who were there!
 It remains their most implausible gig - A benefit gig for the families of striking firefighters at Ivanhoe's nightclub in Huddersfield on Christmas Day 1977.

 "To most people they were monsters in the news.
 But seeing them playing to seven and eight-year-olds was beautiful.
 They were a radical band, but there was a lot more heart to that group than people know."
 (08:17)